TheFJcurve/Blurify/README.md

 # Blurify
-Blur an Image using Convolutions
+Blur an Image using some good old algebra, convolutions and a lot of maths.